conflux-fans/jsonrpc-checker/README.md

 # jsonrpc-checker

-A tool used to check whether a JSON-RPC service is valid.
+A tool used to check whether a JSON-RPC service is valid according the OPEN-RPC documentation.

 ## Target